Epidemiological Profile of HIV/AIDS in Minnesota

 Gender and Race/Ethnicity

 The numbers of male cases attributed heterosexual contact have remained somewhat stable over the past decade.
-However, the trend varies by racial ethnic group.
-The number of male cases attributed to heterosexual contact was 7 in 2013.
-Heterosexual contact with a partner who has or is at increased risk for HIV infection is estimated to account for 2% of cases among White males during 2011-2013, 9% of cases among African American males and 86% African-born males and 5% of Hispanic males.
-Heterosexual contact among American Indian and Asian men accounted for and estimated 8% and 0% of new infections from 2011-2013 respectively, but should be interpreted with caution as each of the groups had a small number of new diagnoses during the time period.
+However, the trend varies by racial/ethnic group.
+The number of male newly diagnosed cases attributed to heterosexual contact was 6 in 2014.
+Heterosexual contact with a partner who has or is at increased risk for HIV infection was estimated to account for 2% of cases among white males diagnosed between 2012-2014, 10% of cases among African American males, 84% African-born males and 3% of Hispanic males.
+Heterosexual contact among American Indian and Asian men accounted for and estimated 18% and 0% of new infections from 2012-2014 respectively, but should be interpreted with caution as each of the groups had a small number of new diagnoses during the time period.

 Treatment Cascade among Heterosexuals